zbmed-semtec/hybrid-doc-relevance-training/README.md

 python3 code/calculate_gain.py -i data/w2v_relevance_0.tsv -o data/w2v_ndcg_0.tsv
 ```

+## Phase II - Split Dataset Training
+This pipeline aims to optimize hyperparameters for hybrid post(reduction) Word-2Doc-2Vec model using Optuna, train the model with the optimal parameters, and evaluate its performance using three-class precision at 5 (Precision@5).
+For detailed information, please refer to directory [training](./training)

 ## Tutorial
 A [tutorial](./docs/Tutorial.ipynb) is accessible in the form of Jupyter notebook for the generation of embeddings.